xwmx/nb/README.md

 This is an example excerpt
 ```

-`notes ls` is a combination of `notes notebooks` and
+`notes ls` is a combination of `notes notebooks` and `notes list --titles` in
-`notes list --titles` in one view and accepts the to the same arguments
-as `notes list`, which can be used to list only notes.
+one view and accepts the same arguments as `notes list`, which lists notes.

 For more information about options for listing notes, run `notes help ls` and
 `notes help list`.